 (b) if to the Assignee, addressed to it at:

-Equitable Bank

-Equitable Bank Tower
+Equitable Bank EQ Bank Tower

-30 St. Clair Ave.
-West, Suite 700

-Toronto, Ontario M4V 3A1
+2200-25 Ontario Street Toronto, Ontario M5A 0Y9

 Attention: Commercial Mortgage Administration

 Any of the parties hereto may, from time to time, change its address or stipulate another address from the address described above in the manner provided in this paragraph.
 The date of receipt of any such notice, demand, request, consent, agreement or approval, if served personally, shall be deemed to be the date of delivery thereof, or if mailed as aforesaid, the fourth business day following the date of mailing.
 For the purposes hereof, personal service on the Assignor shall be effectively given by delivery to an officer, director or employee of the Assignor.